Jonesey13/DevOps-Unit-1-Workshop/README.md

 - Create a new file called `hello.sh` in the terminal by typing `touch hello.sh` and pressing Enter.
 - Open the file:
     - If you're working locally, you can do this in Visual Studio Code by typing `code hello.sh` and pressing Enter.
     - Otherwise, you can take this opportunity to practice opening the file in a command-line text editor.
-On ACG or Mac, you can use `nano hello.sh` (or `vim`, if you know how to use it).
+On Pluralsight or Mac, you can use `nano hello.sh` (or `vim`, if you know how to use it).
 On Windows, you can also use `nano` or `vim`, but you'll need to install it first.
 - Add the following content to the file:
     ```bash
     echo "Hello, World!"